foreverphoenix/skyforge-wiki/knowledge-base/resolution.md

 An easy boost to performance at the cost of sharpness is gained by running the game at a resolution that is *lower* than the monitor's native resolution.
 For example, if performance is very low on a 2160p monitor, you can try downscaling to 1440p.
 This can be done with [SSE Display Tweaks](/mods/essentials/#sse-display-tweaks).

-{{< alert color="info" >}}Downscaling will noticeably affect visual fidelity and other measures of performance optimisation should be taken first.
-When downscaling, you can counter the blurriness by using ENB or ReShade to add sharpening.{{< /alert >}}
+> Downscaling will noticeably affect visual fidelity and other measures of performance optimisation should be taken first.
+When downscaling, you can counter the blurriness by using ENB or ReShade to add sharpening.
+{.is-warning}

 ## Interface